Jean de Menasce: Zoroastrian studies

 De Menasce illustrated points of convergence between Zoroastrian theological reasoning and the Muslim philosophic school of Mu'tazila, whereby the deity Allah would be understood as divorced from "all cause" [toute causalité] of evil in the world.
-He probed Augustine's period as a Manichean, a dualist religion derived in part from Zoroastrianism; Augustine later converted to Christianity and became a Church Father.Gignoux, "Menasce" (2014).
-His continued study of the Denkart eventually resulted in further seminars at the Sorbonne in 1962-1964, and the posthumous publication of his work on the Denkart's third book.Gignoux et Tafazzoli, "J. P. de Menasce 1902-1973 Biographie", pp. xi-xiv.
-(Sorbonne seminars, Sassanid law, Mu'tazila, Troisième Livre).
+He probed Augustine's period as a Manichean, a dualist religion derived in part from Zoroastrianism; Augustine later converted to Christianity and became a Church Father.
+His continued study of the Denkart eventually resulted in further seminars at the Sorbonne in 1962-1964, and the posthumous publication of his work on the Denkart's third book.

 Publications and posts

 The published works of de Menasce include books and articles on subjects including: theology, philosophy, law, history of religions, Zoroastrianism, and also Judaism, Zionism, and Hassidism.
 His reputation could rest on his translations alone, made into French from several different languages.

-Starting in 1936 he had served as professor at the University of Fribourg in Switzerland.Hastings, "The Legacy of Pierre Jean de Menasce".
+Starting in 1936 he had served as professor at the University of Fribourg in Switzerland.
 In 1939 in Paris he became research professor for the religions of ancient Iran.
 In 1945 de Menasce participated in founding the journal Nouvelle Revue de Science Missionaire/Neue Zeitschrift für Missionswissenschaft.
 1954-1955, he taught at Harvard, and at Princeton, where he renewed his friendship with Jacques Maritain.
 From 1949 until 1970 he was Director of Studies at l'École pratique des hautes études in Paris; here an academic chair had been created especially for him.

 An appreciation, his passing

 A Muslim colleague said of him, "[H]e made possible a degree of communication amongst us that would have been much more difficult in his absence."
-After suffering strokes in 1959 and 1969, Father de Menasce died at the age of 70 in 1973.Starting text of this article translated 11 July 2012 from "Jean de Menasce" at Wikipédia francophone.
+After suffering strokes in 1959 and 1969, Father de Menasce died at the age of 70 in 1973.